What is the Window of Tolerance and How It Impacts Your Life

 Understanding our emotional responses is crucial for mental well-being.
 One concept that can help is the Window of Tolerance.

 When we operate within this window, we can process feelings, thoughts, and sensations in a balanced and productive way.
-However, extreme stress can push us outside this window, leading to states of hyperarousal or hyperarousal.
+This optimal zone of arousal is also known as the optimal range for emotional functioning.
+However, extreme stress can push us outside this window, leading to states of hyperarousal or hypoarousal.

-This article will explore the Window of Tolerance, its impact on our lives, and strategies to stay within this optimal zone.
+This article will explore the Window of Tolerance, its impact on our lives, and strategies for staying within this optimal zone.
+Remember, feelings matter—they are central to understanding and expanding our window of tolerance.

 Table of Contents